 Bloomfield, CT 06002-0337

-Voter Registration Forms may be obtained in person from the Registrar of Voters Office during its normal business hours, the Town Clerk's Office, Town Hall main lobby, or from the CT Secretary of the State website.
+Voter Registration Forms may be obtained in person from the Registrar of Voters Office during its normal business hours, the Town Clerk's Office, the Town Hall main lobby, or from the CT Secretary of State website.
 The qualifications for voter registration are listed below.
-Residents may register as affiliated with a political party, or as an unaffiliated voter.
-To finalize your registration, submit the completed form by mail or in person to the Registrar of Voters Office at the address listed above.
+Residents may register as affiliated with a political party or as an unaffiliated voter.
+To finalize your registration, submit the completed form by mail or in person to the Registrar of Voters Office.

 Once the Registrar receives the application, and if all is in order, a confirmation of registration listing your polling place will be mailed to you.

-The Registrars of Voters also hold voting registration sessions at specified dates and times prior to Election Day.
-See the Election Calendar for the list of registration sessions for this year's election.
+The Registrar of Voters also hold voting registration sessions at specified dates and times prior to Election Day.

 Qualifications for voter registration in Connecticut are as follows:

 - You must be a United States Citizen